S2-group/ease-2020-replication-package/README.md

 The full dataset including raw data, mining scripts, and analysis scripts produced during the study are available below.

 ## How to cite us
+The scientific article describing design, execution, and main results of this study is available [here](./EASE_2020.pdf).
-If this replication package is helping your research, consider to cite it is as follows, thanks!
+If this study is helping your research, consider to cite it is as follows, thanks!

 ```
 @inproceedings{EASE_2020,